la2050/archive/_projects/2015/sustainable-future-la.md

 project_summary: "We propose to develop and implement a sustainability curriculum targeted to elementary school students.
 The fun and engaging educational content and related activities will provide a broad overview of sustainability, and emphasize how everyone is connected and how personal actions can have global effects.
 Our objective is to personalize climate change, and help develop an aware generation with the skill set to make and advocate for environmentally friendly choices.\r\n"
 project_image: 'https://img.youtube.com/vi/-cj1vPWlAdo/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/-cj1vPWlAdo'
-'In one to three sentences, please describe your proposal.': "We propose to develop and implement a sustainability curriculum targeted to elementary school students.
-The fun and engaging educational content and related activities will provide a broad overview of sustainability, and emphasize how everyone is connected and how personal actions can have global effects.
-Our objective is to personalize climate change, and help develop an aware generation with the skill set to make and advocate for environmentally friendly choices.\r\n"
 Where will you be working?:
   - Central LA
   - East LA